How to Use the FasciaBlaster®

-Detox – SOME people will feel dizzy, nauseous and like they have a mild cold/flu for the first couple days.
+Detox – SOME people will feel dizzy, nauseous and like they have a mild cold or flu for the first couple days.
 This is part of the initial detox process, so don’t freak out!
-Drink a LOT of water and rest and you’ll be feeling back to normal in good time!
+Drink a LOT of water, make sure you’re getting proper nutrition, hydration, and rest and you’ll be feeling back to normal in good time!

 Here is a playlist to teach you how to use the FasciaBlaster® on your arms: